A Lesson to Learn: Expedia Group Inc. (EXPE)

 EXPE’s Market Performance

-EXPE stocks went down by -8.56% for the week, with a monthly drop of -11.25% and a quarterly performance of 4.97%, while its annual performance rate touched 25.10%.
-The volatility ratio for the week stands at 3.44% while the volatility levels for the past 30 days are set at 3.96% for Expedia Group Inc..
-The simple moving average for the period of the last 20 days is -5.99% for EXPE stocks with a simple moving average of -4.79% for the last 200 days.
+EXPE stocks went up by 12.01% for the week, with a monthly jump of 1.20% and a quarterly performance of 11.53%, while its annual performance rate touched 43.70%.
+The volatility ratio for the week stands at 5.88% while the volatility levels for the past 30 days are set at 4.55% for Expedia Group Inc..
+The simple moving average for the period of the last 20 days is 8.01% for EXPE stocks with a simple moving average of 7.14% for the last 200 days.

 Analysts’ Opinion of EXPE